connekta/MoBu2025-Python-Scripts/README.md

 # MotionBuilder 2025 Python Scripts

 This repository contains my custom Python scripts for Autodesk MotionBuilder 2025.

-I've used ClaudeAI to assist me in creating these, so I'm not really the author of this.
+I've used ClaudeAI to assist me in creating these.
 It's just scripts I've needed for my own workflows.

 ## Scripts Overview